 A tow truck going 50 miles per hour will travel 367 feet in the space of five seconds.
 To give some perspective, that’s the length of a football field, plus 67 feet.
 Would you blindfold yourself, then drive your tow truck across a football field covered with moving cars and pedestrians?
 Probably not.

-A tow truck going 50 mph will clear almost two and a half basketball courts (220 ft) in 3 seconds.
+A tow truck going 50 mph will clear about 220 ft in 3 seconds.
 In one second, a vehicle going 50 miles per hour will travel 75 feet.
 Who knows what could happen in that 220 feet?
 75 feet?
 You’re not alone on the road.
 There are other drivers and pedestrians all around you, people that you could put in danger if you text and drive.
 It’s sobering and difficult to think about the tragedies that could happen because of a brief lapse in attention.
 You can’t turn back the clock and stop yourself from doing something, but you can choose not to do it in the first place.

 The FMCSA has banned cell phone use and texting for drivers of commercial vehicles.